KatsuragiCSL/katsuragicsl.github.io/content/about.md

 This blog is a place for me to share what I learnt, what I experimented, occationally shitposting and some "tutorial series" that are unlikely to be finished.

 Potential original thoughts are in research section.
-Other categories are for things I found beautiful (like the amazing Thomae's function and its continuity/ discontinuity on irrationals/ rationals) and some dumb things I tried before.
+Other categories are for things I found beautiful and some dumb things I tried before.